-The Local Government Act 1999 requires the Council to prepare a Long Term Financial Plan (LTFP) as part of its suite of Strategic Management Plans, and to update it on the same basis.
+The Local Government Act 1999 requires the Council to prepare a Long Term Financial Plan (LTFP) as part of its suite of strategic management plans, and to update it on the same basis.
 This means that members of the public are to be a given a reasonable opportunity to be involved in the development and review of the Council's Plan.

-Prior to the development of the Annual Business Plan a detailed review of the LTFP was undertaken in consultation with the community.
-The revised LTFP was adopted at Council's 23 April 2019 meeting and can be found at ahc.sa.gov.au
+Prior to the development of the Annual Business Plan a detailed review of the LTFP was undertaken in consultation with the community with a view to adoption at Council's 23 April 2019 meeting.

 The key objective of our LTFP is financial sustainability in the medium to long term, while still achieving the objectives outlined in our Strategic Plan and Corporate Plan.
 At the same time the LTFP ensures that there is an understanding of the impact of decisions made today on future sustainability.
 This means ensuring the cost effective delivery of works and services, and the appropriate maintenance and renewal of our asset base in a financially sustainable manner.
+A copy of the LTFP can be found at ahc.sa.gov.au.